LucasVieiraaaa/LucasVieiraaaa/README.md

 On the front-end, I create dynamic interfaces, working with screen design, components, and other essential aspects of web development.
 On the back-end, I have experience creating and maintaining APIs, using **Swagger** to ensure documentation and integrity over time.
 Additionally, I work with databases, ensuring data efficiency and security.

 I stay up to date with the latest technologies and market trends, allowing me to bring **innovation** and **efficiency** to the projects I work on.
-My main goal is to always deliver **agile and intelligent solutions**.
+My main goal is to always deliver **agile and efficiency solutions**.

 ---